dheyay/mAIncrafters/docs/final.md

             neighbor.f = neighbor.g + neighbor.h
 ```

-As it is shown, the A* search is an effective method of finding the shortest path on complex maps because every iteration gets the agent closer to the element it has to mine instead of wasting computation time on searching every node in the vicinity of itself.
-The distance between the agent and the destination is shortened every time a path is extended, ultimately giving us the absoulte shortest path while being time efficient which is faster and more accurate than the dijkstra's for larger maps and more spread out maps.
+As shown, the A* search is an effective method of finding the shortest path on complex maps because every iteration gets the agent closer to the element it has to mine instead of wasting computation time on searching every node in the vicinity of itself.
+The distance between the agent and the destination is shortened every time a path is extended, ultimately giving us the absolute shortest path while being time efficient which is faster and more accurate than the Dijkstra's for larger maps and more spread out maps.

+As with the Dijkstra's baseline, this agent had to navigate around obstacles that had the potential to harm, and so had to be strictly accurate in terms of navigation path, otherwisse it would have been possible for the agent to die in the middle of a run (specifically: could not just have an agent run directly to the location).

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/5/5d/Astar_progress_animation.gif">